|English: Zip car carsharing service at downtown Washington, D.C. (Photo credit: Wikipedia)|

 In Northwest Oregon/Southwest Washington we have a number of transit agencies including TriMet, Cherroits in Salem, SAM, SMART, Canby Area Transit, Woodburn Transit, C-Train, Lower Columbia, CUBS in Longview, Amtrak, Greyhound, Bolt, Sunset Transit, Tillamook County Transit, Lincoln County Transit, Pacific County Transit and several others I am probably forgetting about.

 The problem is these agencies number one priority is their own service area and are often blind to travel needs beyond their districts.
-The problem is if we are going to create a sustainable alternative to automobile travel, all agencies are going to need to work together to provide service that connects important points not just in their own area but regionally also.
+If we are going to create a sustainable alternatives to automobile travel, all agencies are going to need to work together to provide service that connects important points not just in their own area but regionally also.

 To complicate matters even further is the fact that support for any transit service disappears once you leave the urban areas and that is why some districts such as Pierce Transit in Tacoma, WA cut back their service district recently and Intercity Transit in Olympia, WA did it several years ago.
 Officials made the decision that it was better to create a smaller district that would have more support but of course cuts those off who are located outside the new district.